nishant-p-7span/WAF-Permenent-IP-Blocking/README.md

   - Action: Block
 - Add rule.
 - make it prority top.
-  > Advance: If there is any IPset rule which you are allowing then please make sure it always stays above this rule.
+> Advance: If there are some ip you want to allow at any cost then create `IPset` that contain ip list of that IPs and then create rule with this IPset anf make it priority on the top.
+This will allow these ips to make request without getting blocked.
 ## all set now.
 Cloudfromation template and Code can be found in repo.